-Career Services offers academic and career guidance, places students in professional internships and full-time employment upon degree completion.
-The Career Services Manager and career advisors are always available for individual guidance.
+Career Services offers career guidance, places students in professional internships and full-time employment upon degree completion.
+The Career Services Manager and career coordinator are always available for individual guidance.

 In addition, at regular intervals, a series of professional development workshops for CV Writing, Job Search Skills, Internships and Interviewing Skills are offered for students.